 - Chicken Stock/Bouillon Cubes

 I run another blog all about shopping and saving at BJ’s Wholesale Club and other stores.
-You can download a FREE BJ’s Freezer to Slow Cooker Meal plan.
+You can grab my BJ’s Freezer to Slow Cooker Meal plan.
 It includes 14 meals and can feed a family of up to 8 people.

 These meals are healthy, delicious and affordable at only $0.80 per person!!